-Idaho Power is committed to working with landowners during the environmental review process and during construction and maintenance of the line.
+Idaho Power has worked with regulators, property owners and other stakeholders through an extensive permitting, public involvement, design and construction process for B2H since 2008.Idaho Power is committed to working with landowners during the environmental review process and during construction and maintenance of the line.

 for transmission lines through mutual agreement with property owners for the use of their property.
-The following tools may be used to acquire rights-of-way:
+Property owners are compensated for ROWs regardless of how they are acquired.
+The following tools may be used to acquire ROWs:

 - Permitting occurs when the utility applies for a permit to place the facility across public lands.

 - Eminent domain is an option of last resort when all other options have been unsuccessful.
 In this case, the utility company may exercise its right to use the easement or property through court actions.
 Independent appraisers, through the court, will determine a fair price to be paid for the land.

 Property owners are compensated for a right-of-way or easement, regardless of how it is acquired.
 Idaho Power’s ROW agents work directly with an affected property owner to negotiate compensation.
 The value of the ROW is determined using several different sources, including the assessor’s records, current land value, appraisals of similar properties in the area and local comparable sales.